cprice-ping/Profile-PF-Base/README.md

 It uses Postman to do an Admin API collection set to (almost) fully configure PF from a Ping Docker image.

-The Postman collection is documented here: [PF Admin API - Configure Server](https://documenter.getpostman.com/view/1239082/SWLh4RQB)
+The Postman collection is documented here: [PF Admin API - Base](https://documenter.getpostman.com/view/1239082/SWLh4RQB)

 Since you can't modify `hivemodule.xml` with the Admin API, there's a hook script that is called to do the changes -- [50-before-post-start.sh](pingfed/hooks/50-before-post-start.sh)